Mana42138/Remote-Admin/README.md

 A: I use GET requests because some computers have restrictions that prevent POST requests from working properly.
 To avoid these compatibility issues, I opted for GET requests.
 ---

+all though you could just use a ssh server now that i think about it oh well :)